-The ride ambassador’s role is to ensure everyone feels welcome before, during, and after the ride.
-You do not need to be in the A group.
+As a club that supports safe group ride practices, the Ride Ambassador Program is core to our philosophy.
+A Ride Ambassador is assigned to each club group ride.
+The ambassador’s role is to ensure everyone feels welcome before, during, and after the ride.
+Ambassadors do not need to be in the A Group.
 In fact, expect to act as a “mid-sweep” and fall back to wait up for anyone who got dropped.
 Our goal is to avoid anyone from having to ride alone unless they choose it.

 - Arrive at least 10 minutes before departure time